 Attend a parade: Get out the red, white and blue and take the kids to the town parade for some community fun.
 There will be plenty of veterans there, so this could be a great time to encourage the kids to show their appreciation.
 Don’t forget to pick up a few small American flags to wave!

 Visit a local monument or cemetery: Find a war memorial in the area and take the youngsters to see it.
 Read up beforehand and come up with a suitable way to explain the significance of the conflict.
-You can even talk to the kids about some of the more famous monuments found in Washington DC and other parts of our country by pulling up images online (visit a site like this one for more information).
+You can even talk to the kids about some of the more famous monuments found in Washington DC and other parts of our country by pulling up images online (visit a site for more information).
 If you are having difficulty finding a monument or memorial, you have another option.
 Some local organizations place flags on the gravestones of veterans each year around this time.
 Ask around and see if this is the case in your neighborhood.
 If so, this could be a meaningful trip for the kids.
 It could also be the start of an important tradition for your family.

 Reach out to an active military member: Sit down with your son or daughter and go through an organization such as AnySoldier.com to send a care package to a member of our armed forces.
 Another great organization is Adopt a US Soldier.
 Guide your child through crafting a letter that shows support and warmth.